willswats/react-pomodoro/README.md

 ## Acknowledgements

-The SVG icon/s are from [feather](https://github.com/feathericons/feather).
+The SVG icon/s are from [Remix Icon](https://github.com/Remix-Design/remixicon).

 The architecture is inspired by [bulletproof-react](https://github.com/alan2207/bulletproof-react).